-The blaze erupted on Saturday at Addis Ababa's high security Qilinto prison, where many opposition figures and journalists are held in a country gripped by a wave of protests.
+The blaze erupted on Saturday at Addis Ababa's high security Qilinti prison, where many opposition figures and journalists are held in a country gripped by a wave of protests.

-Fana Broadcasting Corporate cited a government statement on Monday as saying 21 inmates died during a stampede and from suffocation.
-Two others were killed while trying to escape, Fana said.
+Fana Broadcasting Corporate cited a government statement on Monday as saying 21 inmates died from stampede and suffocation.
+The other two were killed while trying to escape.

-- Many Oromos saw that as a plan to remove them from fertile farmland.
-The scheme has since been dropped, but the unrest spread as demonstrators called for the release of political prisoners and for wider freedoms.
+- Many Oromos saw that as a plan to remove them from fertile land.
+The scheme has since been dropped, but the unrest spread as demonstrators called for the release of prisoners and for wider freedoms.

 - The ruling Ethiopian People's Revolutionary Democratic Front is a multi-ethnic coalition made up of four parties.
 The opposition and political analysts, though, say it is dominated by the Tigrayan People's Liberation Front.

 An earlier government statement had said only one person died in the fire.